Hall honoring racist at Winthrop University vandalized again

 Tillman, who served as South Carolina's governor and U.S. senator, was an avowed racist who bragged about the 1876 election-season massacre of black people in Hamburg and worked to keep African-Americans from voting.
 Tillman helped develop Winthrop and Clemson universities.

-University officials are exploring what to do next about Tillman Hall in the larger context of how the university deals with racial issues.
+Also on Monday, Winthrop released a statement from provost Debra Boyd, who is working with a group that's considering what to do next about Tillman Hall in the larger context of how the university deals with racial issues.
+A similar group has been created at Clemson too.